UFC Fight Night: Lewis vs. Browne: Predictions & Analysis

 A few statistical edges stand out.
 Ponzinibbio throws significantly more leather — a 1.7 sig. strike per minute gap.
 Taleb is far more active with takedowns, averaging 2.9 more per 15 minutes.
 Taleb has tighter striking defense, making opponents miss more often.

-**The Pick: Santiago Ponzinibbio over Nordine Taleb.** The model is firm on this one: Ponzinibbio at 79%.
-The market and our model are aligned — the line looks fair.
+The Pick: Santiago Ponzinibbio over Nordine Taleb.
+The model is firm on this one: Ponzinibbio at 81%.
+Notably, the betting market has Ponzinibbio at 77% implied while our model sees 81% — a 5-point disagreement that could signal value.

 Randa Markos vs Carla Esparza